High Times

-High Times is an American monthly magazine (and cannabis brand) that advocates the legalization of cannabis as well as other counterculture ideas.
-The magazine was founded in 1974 by Tom Forcade.
-The magazine had its own book publishing division, High Times Books, and its own record label, High Times Records.
+High Times is an American cannabis culture brand that first gained success as a monthly magazine.
+Founded in 1974 by Tom Forçade, the magazine advocated the legalization of cannabis and related counterculture ideas, eventually expanding to include the media divisions High Times Books and High Times Records.

-From 1974 to 2016, High Times was published by Trans High Corporation (THC).
-Hightimes Holding Corp. took over the parent company and magazine in 2017.
+High Times magazine was published by Trans-High Corporation (THC) from 1974 to 2016.
+Hightimes Holding Corp. acquired THC and the magazine in 2017; financial difficulties forced the magazine to cease publication in 2024.
+In 2025, Josh Kesselman, the founder of RAW, bought the publication for $3.5 million.

 Overview

-High Times features cutting-edge journalism covering a wide range of topics, including politics, activism, drugs, sex, music, and film; as well as high-quality photography.
+High Times covers a wide range of topics, including politics, activism, drugs, education, sex, music, and film, as well as photography.

 Like Playboy, each issue of High Times contains a centerfold photo; however, instead of a nude woman, High Times typically features a cannabis plant.
+(The magazine, however, often featured women—occasionally crowned as "Ms. High Times"—on the cover to help newsstand sales.)
+In addition, the magazine "published writers like Hunter S. Thompson, William S. Burroughs, Charles Bukowski, Allen Ginsberg, and Truman Capote."

 Publication history

 Origins

-Forçade's previous attempt — via the Underground Press Syndicate/Alternative Press Syndicate — to reach a wide counterculture audience of underground papers had failed, even though he had the support of several noteworthy writers, photographers, and artists.
+Forçade's previous attempt—via the Underground Press Syndicate/Alternative Press Syndicate—to reach a wide counterculture audience of underground papers had failed, even though he had the support of several noteworthy writers, photographers, and artists.
 Through High Times, Forçade was able to get his message to the masses without relying on mainstream media.
 Forçade was quoted as saying, "Those cavemen must've been stoned, no pun intended."

 High Times was originally meant to be a joke: a single-issue lampoon of Playboy, substituting marijuana for sex.
-The first issue appeared in the summer of 1974.
+Brainstorming for the first issue's contents was conducted by a group that included Forcade, Rex Weiner, Ed Dwyer, Robert Singer, A. J. Weberman, Dana Beal, Ed Rosenthal, the underground cartoonist Yossarian a.k.a.
+Alan Shenker, and Cindy Ornsteen a.k.a.
+Anastasia Sirocco.

+The first issue, 50 pages in total, with the tagline, "The Magazine of High Society," appeared in the summer of 1974.
+Advertising for the first issue had been pre-sold at that year's National Fashion and Boutique Show.
+"High Times #1 made its debut at the June 1974 show and was an instant success, selling out its first run of 10,000 copies and getting reprinted twice."

-The magazine's first editor was Ed Dwyer, who had earlier written the text of the Woodstock music festival program booklet as well as the Woodstock film program booklet).
+The magazine's first editor was Ed Dwyer, who had earlier written the text of the Woodstock music festival program booklet (as well as the Woodstock film program booklet).
 The magazine was initially distributed by Homestead Book Company and Big Rapids Distribution.

 High Times was at the beginning funded by drug money from the sale of illegal marijuana, But the magazine found an audience, becoming a monthly publication with a growing circulation, and the staff quickly grew to 40 people.
+Marijuana hydroponics growers were a large part of the magazine's advertiser base.